vyliu1881/cyclistic-case-study/cyclistic-data-issues.md

-# Cyclistic Case Study:Data Issues in SQL
+# Cyclistic Case Study: Data Issues in SQL
 ### Vincent Liu

 This is documentation to describe data issues that I noticed from the [Cyclistic public data](https://divvy-tripdata.s3.amazonaws.com/index.html) in SQL.